Vivat Russia!: "Vivat Russia!" - 2011

 Fifth International Open DanceSport Tournament 2011 was held from June 22 to June 26, 2011, at "Festivalny" Concert Hall in Sochi.
 2800 couples from 22 countries and 61 regions of Russian Federation competed in 30 groups.
 The Board of Adjudicators was composed of referees from 17 countries.

 As a part of "Vivat Russia!"
 IOT 2011 event, the XVI "Exercise" National Award Annual Ceremony was held in order to award those who made the most significant contribution to development of dancesport in 2010.

 Tournament trends

 Number of participating couples by year:

-Number of participants is constantly growing.
-According to estimates of the organizers over 3500 couples will take part in the tournament in 2012.